A general critique of photographer’s websites

-Stay away from vignetting.
-Stay away from selective coloring.
-General rule … the more you have to mess with an image, the greater the probability it wasn’t particularly good in the first place.
+A general rule – the more you have to tinker with an image in Photoshop to make it look better, the greater the probability it wasn’t particularly good in the first place.

 7. Simple clean design wins every time over a cluttered site.

-8. Get rid of Flash.
+8. Get rid of Flash elements on your website.

-9. State clearly where you are located.
+9. Mention clearly where you are located.

 10. Lose the cheese-ball music.

 People live their lives to their own soundtrack, or they are at work and don’t want sound blaring suddenly from their computers.
 Certainly not a diva belting out, “Unforgettaaaaable”.
 And you may well argue that I am not your potential client, but think about it this way – you won’t lose a potential client because you don’t have music.
-But you are losing all those potential clients that close the tab with your site when the music starts up.
+But you will lose all those potential clients that close the tab with your site when the music starts up.

 If you do have music on your site, make it very obvious where the music player’s navigation is.
 Preferably make the music be an option to switched on, rather than auto-play.

 Really, if people truly crave the ambience you provide with music on your site, allow them to select it.
 They might very well have been surfing the web silently or listening to Pandora or Spotify.
 Sure, canvas your clients if they like the music on your website.
 You’ll get people saying they like it.
 Perhaps because they don’t want to insult you.
 But there are other reasons why the replies would be skewed – you’re not canvasing the potential clients you had lost.